 Just like any travel destination you might consider, it’s a good idea to familiarize yourself with local laws and customs, and to respect the cultural norms of the country you are visiting.
-Not just to make sure you’re following the laws, but the less you look like a tourist, the less you’ll be targeted by any thieves.
+Not just to ensure you’re following the laws, but the less you look like a tourist, the less you’ll be targeted by thieves.

-Basically, they assume that tourists are all rich and carry around a lot of money, so don’t look like a tourist.
+Basically, they assume that tourists are all rich and carry around a lot of money, so they don’t look like tourists.
 In other words, get to know the place you’re going a little bit before you go so you can blend in.

 If you have any specific concerns about safety in Portugal, it’s a good idea to research the local area, but always know that the national emergency number is 112.
 Put that in your memory bank and in your phone.
 Polícia de Segurança Pública (PSP) is the public security police for populated cities and they work mostly to prevent crimes.

 The National Republican Guard (GNR) is more often found in the rural areas.
 The PSP and GNR do not investigate major crimes, though; that falls to the Judicial Police, which is a different agency.
 So, dialing 112 is your best and most direct way to get to the right people to help you in an emergency.